FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

         entity_class: Acme\Bundle\SupplierBundle\Entity\Supplier
 ```

+#### Form extension

+Declare the reference data index page form extension.
+Exemple of working configuration: https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/index.yml.
+You should comment the create button part, we'll add it later in this cookbook.

-At this point, you should have a basic empty list of reference data, with no sort ou filter available.
-A create button may be visible, but not configured yet.
+At this point, you should have a basic empty list of reference data, with no possibility to create a new reference data or filter the list for now.

+#### Add the creation form

+The list page is now ready to display some content.
+Let's add the creation form to be able to create new reference data.
+You can find a working example here: https://github.com/akeneo-labs/CustomEntityBundle/blob/master/docs/examples/CustomBundle/Resources/config/form_extensions/brand/create.yml.

+Declare the create button in your index.yml form extension file to be able to display the create form.

+Once the configuration file is complete, try to create a new reference data.
+You should have an error, because once the creation is done, you are redirected to the edit form which do not exists yet.
+But if you go back to the list, your new reference data should be here.

+Try to create 2 or 3 reference data, it will be usefull for the next part.

-#### Add filters on the list :
+#### Add filters on the list:

-We can make the list filterable by adding the following configuration :
+We can make the list filterable by adding the following configuration:

 ```yaml
 #Acme/Bundle/SupplierBundle/Resources/config/datagrid/supplier.yml